wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to greater than v3.3

 == Changelog ==
+= v6.4 - 13.11.2023 =
+* Improvement: Compatibility improved with WordPress v6.4.
+* Improvement: Gateways Cellsynt and Sms.to.
+* Improvement: Default handler now used in the Send SMS REST API for improved efficiency.
+* Improvement: Added filter `wp_sms_api_message_content` for customizable message content.
+* Improvement: Ensured a non-empty recipients array before initiating SMS sending.
+* Improvement: Field labels and descriptions for Subscribe Form now sanitized for increased security.
+* Improvement: Privacy Page design enhanced for a more polished appearance.
+* Improvement: Default values added to subscriber form shortcode attributes for increased customization.
+* Improvement: Minor improvements and optimizations made for better overall performance.
+* Feature: Added the ability to send SMS only to local numbers.
+* Feature: Included an Opt-Out link in the footer of SMS report email for easier unsubscribing.
+* Fixes: Fixed a bug related to selecting multiple roles for sending SMS.
+* Fixes: Addressed notice styles and RTL issues for a more consistent visual experience.
+* Fixes: Resolved the issue of sending the SMS report even when the corresponding option is disabled.

 = v6.3.4 - 17.10.2023 =
 * Improvement: Backward compatibility with new custom WooCommerce order table and HPOS.
 * Improvement: Search users in send SMS page.